ILikeHacking123/Super-lock/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Warning!
 Our team do not take any responsibility about our app doing harm.
 All responsibility leans on user.
 Default password is 12345 and can be changed in password.dat file or via main app.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+If you want change code go to Source-code Branch, there is code to edit.
 To compile cs file just start cmd, write cd [file folder path], then csc [file name].
 If you send virus here you will pay for this, so don't even try.